 Can you tell me again how Express Passes work for shows?

 All the big shows at Universal Orlando have a separate queue for folks with Express Pass access – quite similar to the rides.
 When the doors open for show seating, the Express Pass line gets first shot, and then everyone else is let in.

 The key to successfully using Express for shows is to keep in mind that an Express Pass won’t help once the standby queue has been let into the theater.
 So, if you get there only five minutes before show time and they have already let in the Express Pass and the standby lines, you will get whatever seats you get — regardless of whether you have Express access or not.

 If you visit on a crowded day, we’d recommend that you get to the shows about 20 to 30 minutes before they are scheduled to begin.
 If you visit when it is slower, cut that down to 10 or 20 minutes.

 Can I share my Express Pass with another guest?

-This most commonly is a problem when people unwittingly buy partially-used “discount” admission tickets – they bring their used tickets to the turnstiles, and even though the tickets may have days left on them, the guests can’t get in because they’re using someone else’s passes.
+This most commonly is a problem when people unwittingly buy partially used “discount” tickets from unscrupulous sellers – they bring their used passes to the turnstiles, and even though there may still be days left on them, the guests can’t get in because they’re using someone else’s tickets.
 As a lot of folks know, theme parks monitor this by requiring guests to have a biometric scan of their thumb or index finger taken, which is linked to each guest’s ticket in the park’s computer system.
 But what about Express Passes?

 Just remember that this is against policy, so if you want to try to share Express Passes, you do so at your own risk.
 We’re not encouraging it – indeed, we’re encouraging you not to do it because you might lose your Express Passes or, even, be banned from the resort.